momswife/LoA/content/Aerathon - Eternal Labyrinths/Archive/Labyrinths/Labyrinth 4 - The Clockwork Tomb.md

 ### **"The Machine That Waits"**

 _"It does not rust.
 It does not falter.
 It does not stop.
-But most of all… it does not forget."_ – **Last transmission of Delver Rhys Valden, Expedition 5E 629**
+But most of all… it does not forget."_
+— Last transmission of **Delver Rhys Valden**, Expedition 5E 629

-Beneath the streets of **Halvask**, buried deep beneath the city’s oldest foundations, lies **the Clockwork Tomb**—a **Labyrinth of gears, machinery, and relentless precision**, where time does not pass as it should, and where the past **never truly dies**.
+Beneath the streets of Halvask, buried deep beneath the city's oldest foundations, lies the Clockwork Tomb—a Labyrinth that was never built, never abandoned, and never truly at rest.
+It is not a ruin, nor a temple, nor a prison.
+It is a machine, vast and unceasing, its gears turning without an operator, its levers moving with no visible hand.

-The Tomb is **not made of stone**, nor does it bear **the marks of ancient civilization**.
-Instead, its walls **hum with unseen mechanisms**, its corridors **shift and realign with the steady rhythm of a grand, unknowable machine**.
-The deeper one descends, the stronger the sensation that **this place is still running**, that its purpose—whatever it may be—was never abandoned.
+The deeper one descends, the stronger the sensation that this place is still running.

-It does not deteriorate.

-It does not remain idle.

-It **still functions**.

-The question is: **what was it built for?**

-And why is it still counting down?
+That it has been running for longer than time should allow.

+That it is counting down to something.

 ---

-### **⚙️ The Clockwork Tomb: The Machine Beneath the City**

-The first recorded discovery of the **Clockwork Tomb** occurred in **3E 297**, when an excavation beneath the Halvaskan Academy uncovered a **sealed, metallic door** unlike anything in recorded history.
-The moment it was unearthed, **every clock within a mile stopped**, and those standing closest to the entrance reported hearing **a rhythmic ticking sound**—not from inside the tomb, but **within their own heads**.

-Since its discovery, **five expeditions have been sent into the Tomb**, each returning with **fragments of knowledge, strange artifacts, and troubling signs that the Labyrinth is not merely a structure… but a construct.**

-Inside, explorers have reported:

-- **Corridors that shift and realign**, their pathways changing in precise, measured increments, as if following **a program no one understands**.
-- **Walls lined with intricate engravings**, depicting **schematics for machines that have never been built, blueprints for cities that do not exist, and figures whose faces have been scratched away**.
-- **Endless chambers of silent, motionless figures**, clad in **clockwork armor**, seated at long, metallic tables, as if waiting for a command that never came.
-- **A central control room**, filled with **massive gears and hanging chains**, with a single, unbroken lever in the center—one that **no Delver has dared to pull.**

-But the most disturbing discovery came from **Expedition 5E 629**, when Delvers **reached the core** of the Tomb and found what appeared to be **a great mechanical heart**, still beating, still counting.

-And its final countdown had already begun.
+### **⚙️ A Labyrinth of Living Mechanisms**

+The Clockwork Tomb is unlike other Labyrinths—its corridors shift on precise intervals, its pathways change at the chime of unseen bells, and the air itself hums with the sound of a heartbeat that does not belong to anything living.

+Delvers have encountered:

+- Walls of moving gears, their rotations perfectly synchronized, shifting passageways like the inner workings of a colossal timepiece.
+- Bronze statues of long-forgotten figures, standing at intersections, turning their heads slowly to watch those who pass.
+- Traps that do not activate randomly, but with purpose, as if the Tomb is responding to the movements of those inside.
+- Rooms that repeat, resetting as if time itself has rewound within them, forcing Delvers to relive the same moment over and over.

+And then there is the Core Chamber, where something vast still ticks, still waits, still watches.

 ---

-### **⏳ Time Distortions and Anomalies**

-Unlike other Labyrinths, where **traps are physical or magical in nature**, the **Clockwork Tomb’s greatest danger is time itself.**

-Delvers who return from its depths report:

-- **Memories that do not belong to them**—recollections of cities long destroyed, of wars that never happened, of inventions that should not exist.
-- **Days passing in seconds—or seconds stretching into days**.
-Some who enter believe they were inside for mere hours, only to emerge **weeks or months later**.
-Others vanish for **years**, only to return believing no time has passed at all.
-- **Mechanical implants beneath their skin**, gears embedded in flesh, ticking beneath the surface **as if something inside them was altered by the Tomb**.

-And most disturbingly—some who enter return to find **that the world outside has changed.**

-People they once knew **do not recognize them**.
-Events they remember **never occurred**.
-Their own names **are missing from records, as if they had never existed at all.**
+### **⏳ The Fall of the Valden Expedition**

+Of all those who have attempted to map the Clockwork Tomb, none are as infamous as **Rhys Valden**, a Delver of great renown—and even greater madness.

+In 5E 629, Valden led an eight-person expedition into the Tomb, fully equipped with scholars, artificers, and battle-mages.
+They were prepared for traps, shifting corridors, and arcane defenses.

+What they were not prepared for was Valden himself.

+Three days into their descent, the first body was found.

+**Delver Lirien Thorne**, his throat slit, his blood pooling into the gears beneath him.
+His journal was missing.

+By the fifth day, two more were dead—one poisoned, the other crushed beneath a collapsed wall that had not moved for centuries, until Valden walked past it.

-The Tomb does not simply record history.
+The expedition realized too late that the Tomb was not killing them.

-It **rewrites it.**
+Their leader was.

+When they finally caught him, he was laughing, standing before an open vault filled with unreadable blueprints, speaking in a voice not entirely his own:

+_"It’s already been written."_
+_"It was always going to happen this way."_
+_"I am just another cog in the wheel."_

+He lunged at them, but something within the Tomb shifted, and he vanished between the walls, swallowed into a closing passage that had not existed a moment before.

+His body was never found.

+But sometimes, Delvers report hearing footsteps echoing ahead of them, always one hall away, always just beyond sight.

+And when they check their notes, they sometimes find a line of writing that was not there before, in ink they do not recognize:

+_"KEEP MOVING.
+OR IT WILL CATCH UP TO YOU."_

 ---

 ### **🔧 Theories and the Builders of the Tomb**

-No records exist of who **constructed** the Clockwork Tomb, nor what its original **purpose** may have been.
-But among the scholars of Halvask, there are three leading theories:
+The origin of the Clockwork Tomb remains **a mystery**, though three theories persist:

-- **The Precursor Engine Theory** – The Tomb is **not a prison, nor a vault, but a machine designed to regulate time itself**—an artifact of **a forgotten civilization** whose mastery of time **went too far**, and whose remnants were erased from history.
+1. **The Precursor Engine Theory** – The Tomb is not a prison, but a mechanism, a machine designed to regulate time itself, left behind by an unknown civilization.
+If it stops, time may stop with it.
-- **The God-Machine Hypothesis** – The engravings within the Tomb resemble **no known language**, leading some to believe it was built **not by mortals, but by something greater**—a construct **left behind by a vanished deity**, one whose influence lingers still.
+2. **The God-Machine Hypothesis** – Some believe it was constructed not by mortals, but by something divine, a clock built to count down the lifespan of the world itself.
+And when it reaches zero…
-- **The Self-Constructing Machine Theory** – Some believe the Tomb **was never built**—that it has been **growing, expanding, evolving on its own**, slowly assembling something **far greater than itself.**
+3. **The Self-Constructing Machine Theory** – The most terrifying possibility: that the Tomb was never built.
+It has been growing, expanding, assembling itself piece by piece, and it is not finished yet.

 If this is true, then one question remains:

-What happens when it finishes?
+What happens when the machine completes its work?

 ---

 ### **🕰️ The Core Chamber and the Countdown**

-At the **deepest level** of the Tomb, there is **a chamber that no Delver has dared to disturb**.
+At the deepest level of the Tomb, there is a chamber that no Delver has ever fully explored.

-A vast room of **cascading gears, suspended walkways, and chains hanging from the ceiling**, its center dominated by a **massive clock-like device**—its hands moving at an **imperceptible speed**, its dials engraved with **symbols that do not match any known calendar or record of time.**
+A vast space of suspended walkways, cascading gears, and walls of endless ticking dials, all centered around a single, immense clock, its face engraved with symbols that match no known calendar or timekeeping system.

-At its base, **a console with a single lever**.
+At its base, a console with a single lever.

-And carved above it, in a language no one speaks, are three words:
+Above it, words are engraved in ancient, untouched metal:

-**"RESET OR REPEAT."**
+"RESET OR REPEAT."

-No one knows what will happen if the lever is pulled.
+No one has ever pulled the lever.

-Some believe it will **stop the Tomb’s countdown**.

-Others believe it will **restart something far older than time itself**.
+Some say doing so will stop the machine, finally silencing the ticking beneath Halvask.

+Others fear it will start the countdown over, beginning a cycle that has already happened countless times before.

+And somewhere within the Tomb, Rhys Valden is still there.

+Not dead.

+Just part of the machine now.

 ---

-## **📜 Archive Addendum: Labyrinth No. 4 — The Clockwork Tomb**
+### **📜 Archive Addendum: Labyrinth No. 4 — The Clockwork Tomb**

 **Status:** **Unconquered, Partially Explored**
 **Location:** **Beneath Halvask, accessible through the sealed entrance beneath the Academy ruins**
-**First Discovered:** **3E 297 (Unearthed by excavation, magnetic anomalies reported across the city)**
+**First Discovered:** **3E 297 (Unearthed by excavation, magnetic anomalies reported across the city.)**
-**Last Attempted Expedition:** **5E 629 (Delver Rhys Valden’s expedition—one survivor, returned missing an eye but with a brass mechanism ticking inside his skull)**
+**Last Attempted Expedition:** **5E 629 (Rhys Valden’s expedition—eight entered, one survived, Valden missing.)**
 **Current Warnings:** **The Tomb remains active.
 No sanctioned Delving allowed without direct approval of the Magocratic Court.**

-The **Clockwork Tomb** does not **rest**.
+The Clockwork Tomb does not rest.

-It does not **age**.
+It does not age.

-And somewhere, deep within its endless gears, **something is counting down**.
+And somewhere, deep within its endless gears, something is counting down.

-**To what?**
+To what?

 We do not know.

-But **the clock has never stopped before.**
+But the clock has never stopped before.